SocialGouv/e2esdk/docs/docs/01-overview.md

 workspace keys with a newcomer gives them access to all the encrypted content, and allows them to encrypt new content as well.

-A third key type, `box`, is reserved for a future update of the SDK allowing direct data exchange between two users.
+A third key type, `box`, is reserved for a future update of the SDK to allow direct data exchange between two users.
 This system is already in use to share keys, but may be extended in the future to implement secure messaging (using modern cryptographic guarantees like forward secrecy).